Sons of the American Revolution

 Service to Veterans

 The Lt.
 Andrew Crockett Chapter is dedicated to serving veterans.
-We want to thank Rob Harding for his work as the chapter's Service to Veterans chairman.
+We want to thank Aaron Easton, Chairman and Tim McLaughlin, Vice Chairman for their work on the chapter's Service to Veterans Committee.